christianalfoni/immutable-store/README.md

 });
 ```

-So the domain **todos** now has a list.
+So the state **todos** now has a list.
 You grab that list simply by:

 ```javascript
 var store = Store({